Skip to main content

 "Tum dono yeh dekh ke niche aa jana, lunch ke liye."
 She left smiling.

 " Gift wrap!"
 Ajabde exclaimed like those were diamonds.
-He stared surprised as she sat down, making the gift lie on the carpet and she attacked it tearing it apart.
-He stood waiting for her to finish as her hand travelled to her cheeks exclaiming.
+He stared in surprise as she sat down, making the gift lie on the carpet, and she attacked it, tearing it apart.
+He stood waiting for her to finish as her hand travelled to her cheeks, exclaiming.

-He stared at the golden framed collage and smiled, it had their pictures cropped and collages right from his birthday party till their engagement, moments captured and cherished, missed and relived.
+He stared at the golden-framed collage and smiled, it had their pictures cropped and collages right from their birthday party till their engagement, moments captured and cherished, missed and relived.
 He knelt down beside her and pointed at a particular picture.

 " I was never!"